Riernar/arm5-interchange-format/README.md

    1. There is only one way to represent data
    2. Upon reading data, there is only one way to understand it

-4. Implement readers and writers for the format, as libraries, in programming languages as useful to the community
+4. Implement readers and writers for the format, as libraries, in programming languages useful to the community
 5. Support backward and forward compatibility as much as possible:
-   - **backward compatibility** Only major version change of the schema may break backward compatibility.
+   - **backward compatibility** Only major version change of the specification or schema may break backward compatibility.
 Reader libraries should provide conversion utilities from any previous major version to the latest version (ideally this is automatic when parsing data into structured language data)
-   - **forward compatibility** The schema allows for additional keys not yet define, so that older versions may accept data from newer version (from the same Major definition).
+   - **forward compatibility** The schema allows for additional keys not yet defined, so that older versions may accept data from newer version (from the same Major definition).
 Libraries are required to round-trip such data even if they do not support them.
 This allows an outdated library/schema version to use the subset of data it understands without hard errors.

 ### Non-Goals

-The following goals, without limitation, are explicitly out-of-scope for this project (and in no particular order):
+The following goals, without limitation, are explicitly out-of-scope for this project (listed in no particular order):

 - Enforce the rules of the game.
 We aim to support as much house-ruling as possible.
 Rule-enforcing could be built on top of the data format, but this is a non-goal for the data format.
-- Provide data in the defined format for import in tools supporting the format, e.g. data provided in canon source books.
-This must be possible to built on top of the data format (this is one of the envision usage) but it is not the goal of the data format to provide the data itself
+- Provide data in the defined format for import in tools supporting the format, e.g. data provided in canon source books (i.e. a compendium).
+This must be possible to built on top of the data format (this is one of the envisioned usage) but it is not the goal of the data format to provide the data.

 ## Repository layout

-- `schema`: definitions of the schema, each major version in a separate folder.
+- `specifications/`: definitions of the schema, each major version in a separate folder.
-- `libraries`: (TODO) contains the code libraries with reader/writer libraries.
+- `libraries/`: (TODO) contains the programming libraries with reader/writer capabilities, as described above.
 Each library has its own dedicated folder, named after the programming language used.

 ## Technologies